scupit/json_to_cmake/README.md

 Each attrubute defined in `link_libs` should have a name that exactly matches the name given to an output item defined in `output`.
 The attribute should be an array of 'package' names.
 Each name should exactly match either a library output item defined in *output*, or an imported 'package' defined in *imported_libs*.

 #### Linking behind the scenes
-When a library package is linked to an output item, all header files resolved from the library's *r_header_dirs* are added to the output item's source files in CMakeLists.txt.
+When a library package is linked to an output item, all header files resolved from the library's *r_header_dirs*, as well as include direcroties, are added to the output item's source files in CMakeLists.txt.
 Then if the library is an imported lib, each lib_file is added to the output's list of libraries to link.

-Otherwise the output library target is added to the output item's list of libraries to link.
+**NOTE:** When linking an output library to another output library, header files and include dirs are not automatically added to the target library due to a possible recursion problem.
+Therefore when linking an output library to another output library, you should manually add the necessary header directories and include directories to your *cmake_data.json* configuration.

 ### Language Standards
 Both C and C++ language standards can be defined and limited.
 Multiple can be specified for selection in the CMake GUI.
 Note that currently only main versions are supported (such as C++ 11, 14, 17, etc. and C 90, 99, 11, etc.)